albarami/Quranic_matrix/docs/coding_manual/coding_manual_v1.md

 RIGHT: Use `frequency_prescription` for Sunnah-derived info.

 ### 18.3 Confusing Juristic and Textual
-WRONG: EVAL_GHAYR_SALIH because fiqh says haram.
+WRONG: EVAL_SAYYI because fiqh says haram.
 RIGHT: Only mark if the TEXT blames/threatens.

 ### 18.4 Over-Annotating Organs